CommitHub/CommitHub-Blog/src/pages/blogs/05-31-2019-what-is-graphql/index.md

 }
 ```

 It's that simple to get started!
 Don't think all that GraphQL does is query data.
-It can also modify data allowing us to edit, add or delete using [Mutations](https://graphql.org/learn/queries/).
+It can also modify data allowing us to edit, add or delete using <a href="https://graphql.org/learn/queries/" rel="noopener" target="_blank">Mutations</a>.

 ## Why should I use it?